 Regular maintenance and adherence to hygienic standards significantly contribute to minimizing the presence of pests within a living environment.
 The importance of hygiene in pest prevention cannot be overstated.

-Regular cleaning also helps identify and eliminate potential pest entry points such as cracks, gaps, and holes in walls or windows.
+Regular cleaning also helps identify and eliminate potential entry points such as cracks, gaps, and holes in walls or windows.
 Additionally, maintaining a clean and clutter-free home reduces hiding places for pests, making it easier to detect and address infestations.

 In conclusion, the benefits of regular cleaning and adherence to hygienic standards cannot be underestimated in keeping pests at bay.